-- Integrated Management of Acute Malnutrition (IMAM) model introduced to Kon Tum, Dien Bien and Ninh Tuan Provinces to develop local capacity and systems for inpatient and
+- Integrated Management of Acute Malnutrition (IMAM) model introduced to Kon Tum, Dien Bien and Ninh Tuan Provinces to develop local capacity and systems for inpatient and outpatient treatment of malnourished children

-- Medical and nutrition supplies provided to 5 hospitals and 9 commune health centres - Local production of Ready to Use Therapeutic Food in line with global product specification established through research and development. - Introduction of global nutrition in emergencies training package for disaster risk management to 14 disaster prone provinces - Development of training materials, including revision of kangaroo-mother care guideline
+- Medical and nutrition supplies provided to 5 hospitals and 9 commune health centres - Local production of Ready to Use Therapeutic Food in line with global product specification established through research and development. - Introduction of global nutrition in emergencies training package for disaster risk management to 14 disaster prone provinces - Development of training materials, including revision of kangaroo-mother care guideline - IMAM training courses have been conducted for Ninh Thuan, Dien Bien and Kontum to facilitate roll out of IMAM services to three new districts. - Roadmap for expansion of IMAM services to 86 communes in 19 districts for 2013 has been formulated